 If you have a soft spot for a coffee percolator, I like to think that you’re “my people.”
-You probably like making coffee for a crowd, you might have a taste for the nostalgic, and maybe you’re interested in zero-waste brewing methods.
+You probably like making coffee for a crowd, you might have a taste for the nostalgic, and maybe you’re interested in a zero-waste brewing method.

 Sure, percolators might not always have had the best reputation for making good coffee, but I think that’s an overreaction, maybe even a case of the carpenter blaming their tools.
-Let’s take a closer look — and a better brew — at ye old percolator.
+Let’s take a closer look at ye old stovetop percolator coffee maker You never know – If you enjoy learning different ways to brew coffee at home, you may find this method worth adding to your routine.

 What is a coffee percolator?

-As with just about every coffee-brewing equipment in history, there’s some question about the exact origins of the coffee percolator, or “pumping percolator” as they used to be called.
+As with just about every piece of coffee equipment in history, there’s some question about the exact origins of the coffee percolator, or “pumping percolator” as they used to be called.
 Was it invented in the early 19th century by American-English physicist Benjamin Thompson?
-Or in 1819 Paris by tinsmith Joseph-Henry-Marie Laurens, who was the first to incorporate a tube through which boiling water could rise and fall through coffee grounds, creating a continuous brew cycle?
+Or in 1819 Paris by tinsmith Joseph-Henry-Marie Laurens, who was the first to incorporate a tube through which boiling water could rise and fall through the coffee ground pile, creating a continuous brew cycle?
 How about Massachusetts resident James H. Nason, whose 1865 patent utilized a “downflow” design rather than rising steam?
-We can’t forget Hanson Goodrich of Illinois, inventor of the “modern” percolator that predates the kind of stovetop brewers we still see.
+We can’t forget Hanson Goodrich of Illinois, inventor of the “modern” percolator coffee maker that predates the kind of stovetop brewers we still see.

 Whomever gets the credit for developing the pots, let’s talk about what they are and how they work.